TALK TO SALES

 4. Minimize any distractions

-You need to minimize or eliminate distractions if you're remote from home.
-Find a space where you can interview without being distracted by family or pets.
-You’ll also want to mute your mobile devices so nobody can disturb you.
+You need to minimize or eliminate distractions if you're working from home.
+Find a quiet space where you can avoid interruptions.
+A pair of noise-canceling headphones are good to have on hand as well.
+You'll also want to mute your mobile devices so nobody can disturb you.

 A critical part of conducting a great remote interview is having a backup plan.
 You never know when tech issues or emergencies will cut interviews short.